To ensure your fish stay healthy, it’s vital to ensure you keep the conditions of your tank optimal.

-Organic matter includes any waste which is made as a natural by-product of having a tank full of fish which are regularly fed.
+Organic matter includes any waste which is made as a natural by-product of having a tank full of fish that are regularly fed.
 Just like ammonia is broken down by the colonies of bacteria, so is food waste and other organic matters in your tank.

-Plants in freshwater tanks can use some of these organics, and the rest can be controlled by regular water changes and cleans – we’ll look at this in depth later on in the article.
+Plants in freshwater tanks can use some of these organics, and the rest can be controlled by regular water changes and cleans – we’ll look at this in-depth later on in the article.

 3. To replenish minerals

-When fish are kept in water with insufficient minerals, either too high or too low, this can result in osmotic stress, which can in turn lead to osmotic shock, and ultimately death.
+When fish are kept in water with insufficient minerals, either too high or too low, this can result in osmotic stress, which can, in turn, lead to osmotic shock, and ultimately death.